OutFoxD/Project-Portfolio/readme.md

 ### **Spotbroo - App for energy spot price visualization with widget support**
 - **Description:** Frustration with currently available apps for spot prices lead to a friend offering to program an app for me.
 I supported him on some parts, but he did the heavy lifting ^^.
-I'm insaley greatful for what he tought me within that project, since that's the basis my portfolio is no built on - ❤️ u Gatzi
+I'm insaley greatful for what he tought me within that project, since that's the basis my portfolio is now built on - ❤️ u Gatzi
 - **Goals:** A simple app to reliably display spot prices with widget support
 - **Technologies Used:** Expo, React, GitHub, Copilot, entso-e API
 - **Github Repo:** [github.com/MrGatzi/Spotbroo](https://github.com/MrGatzi/SpotBroo)